pbrogan12/chem/Chapter-6.md

 1. Sketch a normal curve, label the mean and any specific x values, then shade the region representing the desired probability.

-2. For each revelant value x that is a boundary for the shaded region, use Formula 6-2 to convert that value to the equivalent z score.
+2. For each relevant value x that is a boundary for the shaded region, use Formula 6-2 to convert that value to the equivalent z score.

 3. Use computer software or a calculator or Table A-2 to find the area of the shaded region.
 This area is the desired probability.